DPDK/dpdk/doc/guides/tools/testmldev.rst

   Application expects the ``model_list`` in comma separated form (i.e. ``--models model_A.bin,model_B.bin``).
   Maximum number of models supported by the test is ``8``.

+``--filelist <file_list>``
+  Set the list of model, input, output and reference files to be used for the tests.
+  Application expects the ``file_list`` to be in comma separated form (i.e. ``--filelist <model,input,output>[,reference]``).

+  Multiple filelist entries can be specified when running the tests with multiple models.
+  Both quantized and dequantized outputs are written to the disk.
+  Dequantized output file would have the name specified by the user through ``--filelist`` option.
+  A suffix ``.q`` is appended to quantized output filename.
+  Maximum number of filelist entries supported by the test is ``8``.

+``--repetitions <n>``
+  Set the number of inference repetitions to be executed in the test per each model.
+  Default value is ``1``.

 ``--debug``
   Enable the tests to run in debug mode.